 The HVP plantations site

 - Consideration of plantation activities, setbacks from roads and properties, sensitive flora and fauna, cultural heritage, watercourses

 - Maximises existing forestry tracks

-The initial concept plan has been scaled down from the 53 turbines to a proposed 35, in response to a number of factors such as additional technical inputs and community feedback on the initial concept design.
+The initial concept plan has been scaled down from 53 turbines to 35, then to the current 33 turbine layout, in response to a number of factors such as additional technical inputs and community feedback on the initial concept design.
 To understand the process for community feedback on this second version of the concept design, please review the Pre-Planning Consultation Process.

 The initial concept plan for the project can be viewed here

 The second iteration of the project design can be view here

 Click here to view a comparison between the first and second versions